Lyndeno/resume/README.md

- Readme using the [altacv](https://github.com/liantze/AltaCV) template
+ Readme using the [altacv](https://github.com/liantze/AltaCV) template.